lambdaclass/cairo_native/docs/src/mlir_post.md

 > Ref Paper: MLIR: A Compiler Infrastructure for the End of Moore’s Law

 MLIR aims to address software fragmentation, improve compilation for heterogeneous hardware, significantly reduce the cost of building domain specific compilers, and aid in connecting existing compilers together.

+Within MLIR, we can implement multiple Dialects for distinct inputs.
+For instance, we could use a Dialect to deal with tensors.
+Further, we can deploy a shared optimization layer to unify things.
+Once we have an optimal IR, MLIR can now lower it onto the backends such as LLVM for CPUs, CIRCT for FPGAs.
+If you are targeting specialized hardware such as FPGA or TPU, you still need vendor-tools for final compilation (e.g., use Vivado to synthesis Verilog).

+MLIR is something that lies across language AST and LLVM IR.

 ### What are is advantages over llvm?